arcaulfield/Chemical_Structure_Reconstruction/README.md

 ## The Task
 We developped an algorithm that can identify the least amount of Mordred descriptors needed to reverse engineer chemical structures.
 ## Our Approach
 We identifed 17 core structural Mordred descriptors that would allow a researcher to effectively deduce the structure of a molecule.
-Without these descriptors, a researcher wouldn't be able to accurately predict any structure.
-Our model trains using all other Mordred despriptors in order to predict the value of these core desciptors.
-The model is versitle and is able to use other core structural descriptors should the user choose to do so.
+Without these core structural descriptors, a researcher would not be able to accurately sythesize any structure.
+Our model trains using all of the other Mordred descriptors in order to predict the value of these core structural desciptors.
+The model is versatile and is able to integrate core structural descriptors as predictors should the user choose to do so.

+## PCA
+We first attempted data reduction in order to identify the non-core Mordred descriptors that could explain the most variation in our data (i.e. the descriptors that best differentiate the chemical compounds from each other).
+This was done via Principal Component Analysis (PCA), a classic data reduction technique.

 ## The Steps
 1. We cleaned the data.
 We removed any irregularities from it, and ensured that it consisted only of numerical values.